18 July 2021

-1. Dig the foundations.
 Dig a trench 200mm deep and 300mm wide, where the wall will be.
 Remember the blocks will be laid in the centre.
 Use wooden pegs and string to mark out the trench and to check levels.
-Use a sprit level to ensure the tops of the pegs are level.
+Use a spirit level to ensure the tops of the pegs are level.

-3. Build one course at a time.
 Stretch a building line (or length of string pulled really tight) from one end of the foundations to the other.
 Using a trowel, spread mortar (4 parts building sand to 1 part cement) evenly over the foundations and then over the blocks of each course.
 The mortar should slightly exude from between the joints (10mm) and any surplus should be removed with the trowel.
 Fill vertical joints as you go by applying mortar to one end of the block before positioning it adjacent to the previously laid block.
 Build one course of bricks at a time, checking with a spirit level vertically, horizontally and diagonally.
 Remove excess mortar so it does not stain the face of the block.

 4. Laid In A Stretcher Bond